Recap / The Five(ish) Doctors Reboot

 - Mythology Gag:

 - Nice Character, Mean Actor: All three are terrified about the prospect of calling up Tom Baker to see if he wants to take part in their protest.
+Colin Baker eventually rationalizes that it can't be any worse than the time he had to eat possums anus on TV.

 - Nobody Here but Us Statues:note How the three eventually get on the show according to The Stinger.

-- No Hero to His Valet: Or family, in the case of Davison and Baker; Davison's sons don't seem as broken up by the possibility of Davison not appearing in the 50th anniversary special as he'd like them to be, his daughter regards him as a nuisance and avoids his calls where she can.
+- No Hero to His Valet: Or family, in the case of Davison and Baker; Davison's sons don't seem as broken up by the possibility of Davison not appearing in the 50th anniversary special as he'd like them to be, while his daughter regards him as a nuisance and avoids his calls where she can.
 Baker's wife and daughters are similarly driven up the wall by his constantly playing them his old Doctor Who episodes, which have the odd tendency to get "mysteriously" broken and force him to order new ones, which also get "lost" in the mail.

 - Obnoxious In-Laws: Davison seems to be one to Tennant.